Blogs

 wave

-Putin's actions and statements point to a clear strategy of asserting Russian dominance in the Arctic.
-The combination of military buildup, strategic land grabs, and the ongoing conflict in Ukraine creates a highly volatile geopolitical situation.
-The future of the Arctic, and indeed global stability, hangs precariously in the balance.
-This necessitates close monitoring of the region and proactive diplomacy to prevent a catastrophic escalation of tensions.
+Putin’s actions speak volumes.
+He’s clearly aiming for Russian dominance in the Arctic.
+The combination of military buildup, strategic land grabs, and the ongoing war in Ukraine makes for a truly volatile situation.
+The future of the Arctic, and frankly, global stability, seems to hang in the balance.
+We really need serious monitoring of the region and some proactive diplomacy to stop things from escalating even further.
+It feels like we’re watching a slow-motion train wreck, and nobody seems to have the brakes.

 FAQ